Case Study 01 · Loan Deboarding Portal · Onity Group

 Submission errors caught at the door

-I'll measure how many formatting issues get flagged during upload vs. downstream.
-Higher catch-rate means less rework and fewer kickbacks.
+I'm measuring how many formatting issues get flagged during upload vs. downstream.
+A higher catch-rate means less rework and fewer kickbacks.

 Reconciliation cycle time